actris/data-management-plan/DMP/initial-DMP.md

 Add figure, similar to ASC, to easily visualize data flow with main links and tasks for the NF and Unit (including some text, not much).

+The data management of ACTRIS in situ aerosol, cloud, and trace gas variables (listed in Appendix 1) follows a common workflow (see Appendix 3 for details).
+The workflow is separated into 2 branches:
+* Online observations: Measurement done directly on sample air stream immediately after sampling, measurement reported by instrument while sample passes through or immediately after.
+Instrument QA by on- and off-site comparisons to standard instruments / primary standards.
+RRT data provision is possible and default.
+* Offline observations: Measurement done on sample medium in which sample is collected.
+Sample analysis usually disconnected from sample collection in time and location.
+Sample handling is documented by a series of reports, leading to final data product.
+QA on sample handling (e.g. field blanks) and analysis (e.g. round-robin).
+Rapid delivery for data possible.
+If an offline analysis process has been sufficiently streamlined, it may be described by the online workflow.
+ACTRIS In situ concretises the ACTRIS data levels as follows:
+* Level 0: raw data as produced by the instrument, all main and instrument status parameters provided by instrument, brought to a well-defined data format.
+Discovery, use, provenance, and configuration metadata attached, including all information needed for further data production, as far as known at stations level (e.g. QC metadata).
+Instrument model specific, time resolution native to instrument, temperature and pressure conditions as provided by instrument.
+* Level 1: Contains physical property observed, including measures of uncertainty.
+Instrument status parameters, QC measurements and invalid data removed, quality control and post-calibrations applied.
+Time resolution native to instrument.
+Content specific for measured property, standard conditions of temperature and pressure.
+* Level 2: Contains data averaged to a homogeneous time resolution, typically 1 h.
+Includes measure of atmospheric variability, content specific for measured property.

+##### Online In Situ Data Production

+Already at the station, the raw data stream from the instrument is transcribed to a homogeneous level 0 format, and annotated with discovery, use, provenance, and configuration metadata.
+The level 0 data are transferred to the ACTRIS DC at a RRT schedule (latest 3 h after measurement, normally 1 h).
+At this point, the In Situ online workflow splits into 2 branches:

+1. RRT data production: incoming level 0 data are auto-QCed for outliers, spikes, calibration data, and automatically identifiable instrument malfunctions, and flagged accordingly, yielding level 0b.
+From there, levels 1b and 1.5 (final RRT data product) are produced.
+RRT data are offered through a data subscription service.

+2. Fully QCed data production: data are manually QCed for outliers, spikes, calibration data, episodes (e.g. atmospheric transport, local / regional contamination), and instrument malfunctions.
+Tools for manual data QC are provided centrally.
+Manual QC is assisted by automatic pre-screening of data, similar to the auto-QC for RRT data.
+There are 2 options for organising the QC process, both are applied at least annually:
+a.
+TC review: data QC is conducted by NF and supervised by TC, and follows its own sub-workflow.
+b.
+NF review: data QC by an identified person under the responsibility of the NF.
+From the fully QCed level 0 data, i.e. level 0a, levels 1a and 2 (final data product) are produced.

+All In Situ data products, level 1.5 (RRT) and level 2 (fully QCed), are archived in the In Situ data repository, hosted in NILU’s EBAS database, and made available through ACCESS.
+In Situ produces selected level 3 products from these (see Appendix 9).
+The content of workflow tasks and the responsibilities for them are specified in Appendix 3, separately for each In Situ instrument type.
+By default, the responsibilities are distributed between NF, TC, and DC as follows:

+NF:
+* Operates the instrument according to TC recommendations.
+* Uses data acquisition and handling software provided by TC.
+* Conducts / participates in on-site and off-site QA measures as specified by TC.
+* Maintains infrastructure for RRT data transfer.
+* Reacts to feedback on instrument operation and data quality from both TC and DC within 1 week, and takes corrective action within 1 month.

+TC:
+* Maintains operating procedures for each In Situ instrument type in his responsibility.
+* Provides and maintains data handling software for each In Situ instrument type in his responsibility to NF.
+* Supervises on-site QA measures and calibrations, provides specification and tools for documenting these in a traceable way.
+* Conducts off-site QA measures on instruments as required by instrument type.
+* In collaboration with DC, specifies data and metadata items contained in data levels 0, 1, and 2 for each instrument type.
+* In collaboration with DC, specifies data and metadata items contained in QA measure reports for each instrument type.
+* Specifies actions to be executed in each workflow task box for each instrument type.
+* Provides software executing task boxes in data production workflow.
+* In collaboration with DC, specifies sub-workflow for data QC review, if applicable.

+DC:
+* Archives all level 0, 1, and 2 data occurring during workflow execution.
+* Archives level 3 data produced by In Situ.
+* Operates software

 #### 4.1.3 ARES dataflow and data management

 The submission of the data to ACTRIS ARES requires that level 0 data are in a specified format compliant with the centralized processing suite.
 Level 0 data have to be formatted in such a format and submitted to the centralized processing suite by the data originator.
 Processed data level 1 produced by the processing tools have to be submitted to the database by the data originator through devoted available tool.
 Finally, the ACTRIS ARES data centre automatically produces Level 2 and Level 3 climatological products.